TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 It is recommended to separate files with different directories:

-* For TSconfig code use a directory called TSconfig/, possibly with subdirectories named Page/ for Page TSconfig and User/ for User TSconfig.
+* For TSconfig code use a directory called TSconfig/, possibly with subdirectories named Page/ for page TSconfig and User/ for user TSconfig.
 * For TypoScript template code, use a directory named TypoScript/.